 The Seaboard RISE 49 controller comes bundled with Bitwig Studio digital audio workstation and with Roli’s Equator soft synthesizer, which now includes over 100 new presets.

 4. LPK25 Wireless

-AKAI presents LPK25 Wireless featuring 25 velocity sensitive keys, sustain pedal, an arpeggiator and much more.
-It can be connected to you MAC or PC via USB cable or you can use it via Bluetooth, powered by the battery.
-With no more cables and other adapters, this MIDI controller brings you maximum freedom.
+AKAI presents LPK25 Wireless featuring 25 velocity-sensitive keys, sustain pedal, an arpeggiator, and much more.
+It can be connected to your MAC or PC via USB cable or you can use it via Bluetooth, powered by the battery.
+With no more cables and other adapters, this MIDI controller brings you the maximum freedom.

 5. Minilab MkII

-Arturia is back again in our list with their latest MIDI controller, called Minilab MkII.
-This new mini controller features 25 keys, plus 8 pads and works hand in hand with Arturia’s software synths, such as Analog Lab Lite.
-Beside this, Minilab MkII comes with Ableton Live and UVI Grand Piano Model D inside.
-You can connect the controller on your PC or MAC via one simple USB cable.
+Arturia is back again on our list with their latest MIDI controller, called Minilab MkII.
+This new mini controller features 25 keys, plus 8 pads, and works for hand in hand with Arturia’s software synths, such as Analog Lab Lite.
+Besides this, Minilab MkII comes with Ableton Live and UVI Grand Piano Model D inside.
+You can connect the controller to your PC or MAC via one simple USB cable.